RXTX4816/OBD-KKL-KW1281-ARDUINO-TRIPCOMPUTER/README.md

-# Arduino Mega Display Tripcomputer for the KW1281 KKL K-Line protocol
+# Arduino Uno Display Tripcomputer for the KW1281 KKL K-Line protocol

-This code is for the Arduino Mega with a Color Non-Touch Display Shield 480x320.

-The code for the Arduino Uno with a 16x2 Display Shield can be found in the [uno branch](/github/linguist/tree/api-changes)
+This code is for the Arduino Uno with a 16x2 Display Shield.

 ![](assets/obdisplay.gif)